Building insulators install or apply special material to buildings or equipment to prevent or reduce heat, cold, air, sound or moisture loss.

 Experienced building insulators usually earn

-Pay for building insulators varies depending on employer, region and experience.
+Pay for building insulators varies depending on experience, employer and region.

 Some building insulators are paid according to the amount of work they complete.
 They may earn: